apl-cornell/viaduct/artifact-eval/README.md

 programs.
 We do note that the compilation between erased programs and annotated programs can differ in trivial ways.
 For example, in `BettingMillionaires.via` the compiled program involves Chuck sending a commitment to either Alice or Bob.
 It doesn't matter which because Alice and Bob trust each other.
-Also our cost model currently treats Local and Replication protocols to have the same execution cost, so there are some lines in one version of the compiled program executed in a Local protocol and the corresponding lines in the other version
+Also, our cost model currently treats Local and Replication protocols to have the same execution cost, so there are some lines in one version of the compiled program executed in a Local protocol and the corresponding lines in the other version